 DERIVATIVES RISK.
-The ETF held by the trust engages in transactions in derivatives.
+The ETF held by the trust engages in transactions in derivatives, specifically options contracts.
 Derivatives are subject to counterparty risk which is the risk that the other party in a transaction may be unable or unwilling to meet obligations when due.
 Use of derivatives may increase volatility of a fund and the trust and reduce returns.
 Fluctuations in the value of derivatives may not correspond with fluctuations of underlying exposures.
-Unanticipated market movements could result in significant losses on derivative positions including greater losses than amounts originally invested and potentially unlimited losses in the case of certain derivatives.
+Unanticipated market movements could result in significant losses on derivative positions.
 There are no assurances that there will be a secondary market available in any derivative position which could result in illiquidity and the inability of a fund to liquidate or terminate positions as valued.
 Valuation of derivative positions may be difficult and increase during times of market turmoil.
 Certain derivatives may be used as a hedge against other securities positions however hedging can be subject to the risk of imperfect alignment and there are no assurances that a hedge will be achieved as intended which can pose significant loss to a fund and the trust.
 Regulatory changes and rulemaking impacting derivatives is ongoing and the full impact may not be known for some time.
 This increased regulation may make derivatives more costly, limit the availability of derivatives or otherwise adversely affect the value or performance of derivatives.
-Examples of increased regulation include, but are not limited to the imposition of clearing and reporting requirements on transactions that fall within the definition of "swap" and "security-based swap", increased recordkeeping and reporting requirements, changing definitional and registration requirements, and changes to the way that investment company use of derivatives is regulated.
+Examples of increased regulation include, but are not limited to, increased recordkeeping and reporting requirements, changing definitional and registration requirements, and changes to the way that investment company use of derivatives is regulated.
 We cannot predict the effects of any new governmental regulation that may be implemented on the ability of a fund to use any financial derivative product, and there can be no assurance that any new governmental regulation will not adversely affect a fund's ability to achieve its investment objective.
 The federal income tax treatment of a derivative may not be as favorable as a direct investment in the asset that a derivative provides exposure to which may adversely impact the timing, character and amount of income a fund realizes from its investment.
 The tax treatment of certain derivatives is unsettled and may be subject to future legislation, regulation or administrative pronouncements.